 Within these five words, there are a huge number of assumptions, and they have also given birth to a whole mythology that has sprung up around them.
 Or, perhaps, it’s the mythology that has led to the expression.

 Over the next few hundred words, we’ll take a closer look to see if either, or both might be the case, as well as examine a few examples of genuinely lucky Irish people.

 The legend of the lucky leprechaun

 Perhaps the strongest manifestation of the supposed luck of the Irish comes in the form of the so-called lucky leprechaun.
-This magical fellow has long featured in Irish folklore.
+This magical fellow has long been featured in Irish folklore.
 The very first mention of these mythical, mystical creatures is believed to have been in medieval times in a story called The Adventure of Fergus, son of Léti in which three of the tiny characters are captured by the Prince of Ulster and who grant him three wishes in exchange for releasing him.

-Over the centuries, much of the detail about these little fellows have been filled in including their appearance – dressed in green with a broad-brimmed hat, profession – they are traditionally cobblers and nature – mischievous, cheeky, and lucky.
+Over the centuries, much of the detail about these little fellows has been filled in including their appearance – dressed in green with a broad-brimmed hat, profession – they are traditionally cobblers and nature – mischievous, cheeky, and lucky.

 Over in America, a leprechaun’s even used to advertise the breakfast cereal Lucky Charms with the “they’re magically delicious” strapline that he says at the end of every TV ad.

 In fact, it’s to America that we may have to look for the origins of the expression “the luck of the Irish”.
 It’s well known that in the 19th century wave after wave of Irish immigrants headed over the Atlantic to seek their fortunes.
 Many chose to take part in the search for gold and silver and there is some evidence to suggest that many of the most successful finds were made by Irish miners.